School Psychology Specialist

 Attain New York State certification

-Alfred University's MA/CAS program offers both in-depth coursework and extensive practical experience.
-You will be placed in a school each semester completing practicum and course assignments.
+Alfred University's MA/CAS program offers both extensive practical experience and in-depth coursework.
+You will be placed in a school each semester completing course assignments and practicum.
 The MA/CAS in School Psychology is the only non-doctoral degree in psychology through which individuals can be certified in New York State.

 MA/CAS Course Sequence